Automotive industry in New Zealand: First automobiles

-The industry began with the importation in 1898 of two Benz cars from Paris by William McLean.
+The industry began with the importation in 1898 of two Carl Benz cars from Paris by William McLean.
 Apart from a few early attempts to build complete cars all chassis were imported.
 Local coachbuilders, out-priced, finally disappeared in the 1920s though not without representations to government.
 A few moved to assembly of complete cars or to making bus, truck and trailer bodies, sometimes both.
-New Zealand assembly of American CKD packs got properly under way in the 1920s, English ckd packs a full decade later.
+New Zealand assembly of American CKD packs got properly under way in the 1920s, English CKD packs a full decade later.

 McLean's motor cars arrived in Wellington from Sydney by the SS Rotomahana on 19 February 1898.
 They were a Benz Petrolette and a Benz Lightning.
 After McLean's Benz cars were imported it was almost two years before the next four-wheel car was imported.

 A three-wheeler arrived in Auckland in November 1898 for Messrs George Henning and WM Service.
 At least three three-wheelers are said to have been imported in 1899 including a De Dion for Acton Adams of Christchurch and another for Robert and Frederick Maunsell of Masterton, sons of the missionary.
 All three arrived in September 1899, with Acton Adams's vehicle being involved in New Zealand's first motor vehicle accident two months later.

-Young Auckland engineer Arthur Marychurch returned from England twelve months later with a four-wheeled Star, which he sold after a few weeks to Skeates and Bockaert.
+Young Auckland engineer Arthur Marychurch returned from England 12 months later with a four-wheeled Star, which he sold after a few weeks to Skeates and Bockaert.
 They took up the Star agency and sold this first car to Christchurch grocers Wardell Bros.

-The three motor-tricycles were followed in 1900 by a Darracq and a Locomobile steam car along with a Pope-Toledo, Eagle, Argyll, Oldsmobile, and Daimler.
+The three motor-tricycles were followed in 1900 by a Darracq and a Locomobile steam car along with a Pope-Toledo, Eagle, Argyll, Oldsmobile and Daimler.
 In 1903, 153 cars and motorbikes were imported.
 Cars in 1903 cost more than twice the average annual income meaning the market was limited to the wealthy.
 Petrol or Benzine was not readily available except as a lighting fuel for certain lamps and in some instances for sufficient quantity owners had to order it from Sydney, Australia.
 By 1925 imports had increased to over 20,000 cars a year.